-Consideration of complaints by Chief Executive Officer and Mayor
+Consideration of Complaints by Chief Executive Officer and Mayor

-In exercising their functions under this Part, the Chief Executive Officer and Mayor may consider the complaint assessment criteria prescribed under clause 6.31.
+5.2 In exercising their functions under this Part, the Chief Executive Officer and Mayor may consider the complaint assessment criteria prescribed under clause 6.31.

-What complaints may be declined at the outset?
+What Complaints may be Declined at the Outset?

-- 5.3 Without limiting any other provision in these procedures, the Chief Executive Officer or, in the case of a complaint about the Chief Executive Officer, the Mayor, may decline to deal with a complaint under these procedures where they are satisfied that the complaint: - a) is not a code of conduct complaint, or - subject to clause 4.5, is not made within 3 months of the alleged conduct occurring or the complainant becoming aware of the alleged conduct, or - c) is trivial, frivolous, vexatious or not made in good faith, or - d) relates to a matter the substance of which has previously been considered and addressed by the Council and does not warrant further action, or e) is not made in a way that would allow the alleged conduct and any alleged breaches of the Council's code of conduct to be readily identified.
+5.3 Without limiting any other provision in these procedures, the Chief Executive Officer or, in the case of a complaint about the Chief Executive Officer, the Mayor, may decline to deal with a complaint under these procedures where they are satisfied that the complaint:

+a) is not a code of conduct complaint, or

+- b) subject to clause 4.5, is not made within 3 months of the alleged conduct occurring or the complainant becoming aware of the alleged conduct, or - c) is trivial, frivolous, vexatious or not made in good faith, or - d) relates to a matter the substance of which has previously been considered and addressed by the Council and does not warrant further action, or - e) is not made in a way that would allow the alleged conduct and any alleged breaches of the Council's code of conduct to be readily identified.

-How are code of conduct complaints about staff (other than the Chief Executive Officer) to be dealt with?
+How are Code of Conduct Complaints About Staff (Other than the Chief Executive Officer) to be Dealt with?

-- 5.4 The Chief Executive Officer is responsible for the management of code of conduct complaints about members of staff of Council (other than complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct) and for determining the outcome of such complaints. - 5.5 The Chief Executive Officer must refer code of conduct complaints about members of staff of Council alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct to the Office. - 5.6 The Chief Executive Officer may decide to take no action in relation to a code of conduct complaint about a member of staff of Council other than one requiring referral to the Office under clause 5.5 where they consider that no action is warranted in relation to the complaint. - 5.7 Where the Chief Executive Officer decides to take no action in relation to a code of conduct complaint about a member of staff of Council, the Chief Executive Officer must give the complainant reasons in writing for their decision and this shall finalise the consideration of the matter under these procedures. - 5.8 Code of conduct complaints about members of staff of Council must be managed in accordance with the relevant industrial instrument or employment contract and make provision for procedural fairness including the right of an employee to be represented by their union.
+- 5.4 The Chief Executive Officer is responsible for the management of code of conduct complaints about members of staff of Council (other than complaints alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct) and for determining the outcome of such complaints. - 5.5 The Chief Executive Officer must refer code of conduct complaints about members of staff of Council alleging a breach of the pecuniary interest provisions contained in Part 4 of the code of conduct to the Office. - 5.6 The Chief Executive Officer may decide to take no action in relation to a code of conduct complaint about a member of staff of Council other than one requiring referral to the Office under clause 5.5 where they consider that no action is warranted in relation to the complaint. - 5.7 Where the Chief Executive Officer decides to take no action in relation to a code of conduct complaint about a member of staff of Council, the Chief Executive Officer must give the complainant reasons in writing for their decision and this shall finalise the consideration of the matter under these procedures.

-5.9 Sanctions for breaches of the code of conduct by staff depend on the severity, scale and importance of the breach and must be determined in accordance with any relevant industrial instruments or contracts.
+- 5.8 Code of conduct complaints about members of staff of Council must be managed in accordance with the relevant industrial instrument or employment contract and make provision for procedural fairness including the right of an employee to be represented by their upion. - 5.9 Sanctions for breaches of the code of conduct by staff depend on the severity, scale and importance of the breach and must be determined in accordance with any relevant industrial instruments or contracts.

-How are code of conduct complaints about delegates of Council, Council advisers and Council committee members to be dealt with?
+How are Code of Conduct Complaints About Delegates of Council, Council Advisors and Council Committee Members to be Dealt with?